lewiseason/event_dispatcher/README.md

 First, it means you can see all the events and notifiers for each part of your domain.
 Secondly, it should avoid having autoload difficulties.
 I haven't run into any yet, but in the above example if `EventDispatcher.raise` was called before the interpreter knew about `Events::Dispatcher` the notifiers would not be called.

+## To Do

+* [ ] come up with a good pattern for processing some or all notifications in the background; this will likely be a responsibility of the notifier itself, but it would be useful to provide an example.
+* [ ] organise and improve tests; there are some, but they could do with being organised more logically

 ## Development